South Vietnam: Military

 Their roles were defined as follows: to protect the sovereignty of the free Vietnamese nation and that of the Republic; to maintain the political and social order and the rule of law by providing internal security; to defend the newly independent Republic of Vietnam from external (and internal) threats; and ultimately, to help reunify Vietnam.

+Conscription was practiced in South Vietnam, but soldiers could also join voluntarily.
+However, enforcement of conscription was lax.
+Conscription began in 1957, initially requiring adult males aged 20 and 21 to serve for 18 months in the military.
+Rules would change over time in regards to military conscription.

-The French ceased training the QLVNCH in 1956 and training passed to American advisers who progressively restructured the military along US military lines.
+The French ceased training the RVNMF in 1956, and training passed to American advisers who progressively restructured the military along US military lines.

 The country was divided from north to south into four corps tactical zones: I Corps, II Corps, III Corps, IV Corps and the Capital Military District in and around Saigon.

 At the time of signing of the Paris Peace Accords, the South Vietnamese government fielded the fourth largest military force in the world as a result of the American Enhance and Enhance Plus programs with approximately one and one-half million troops in uniform.
 The lack of sufficient training and dependence on the U.S. for spare parts, fuel, and ammunition caused maintenance and logistical problems.
-The impact of the 1973 oil crisis, a faltering economy, inflation and reduced US aid led to a steady decline in South Vietnamese military expenditure and effectiveness.
+The impact of the 1973 oil crisis, a faltering economy, inflation, and reduced US aid led to a steady decline in South Vietnamese military expenditure and effectiveness.